We are the Johnson County Democratic Women, North and South

 How does the Kansas Federation of Democratic Women fit into the Johnson County Democratic Women’s Chapters?

 The state organization is an umbrella organization for the various county chapter organizations and assists with administrative coordination for the county’s chapters such as processing credit card dues and keeping track of county member status.
-The KFDW publishes an online newsletter quarterly and does various educational functions for all of the county chapters.
+The KFDW publishes an online newsletter quarterly and does various educational functions for all of the counties’ chapters.
 They also may endorse candidates running for state-level

 offices.